Accessibility Statement

 It is not expected that any child or young person will match all of the descriptions below, they may experience differences from both areas of need.

-For support with children or young people with complex communication and interaction (CCI needs) needs within a early years or school speak with the SENCO about what support is available.
+For support with children or young people with complex communication and interaction (CCI needs) needs within a early years or school speak with the SENDCO about what support is available.
 Within Kirklees support is available from:

 • the Early Years SEN team for children aged 0-5 (EYSEND team) and